 Chair, Social Media: Serena Jones

-Board Members: Constance Adler, Sheila Cork, Susan Larson, Judith Lafitte (at-large) and Dawn Ruth Wilson (at-large)
+Board Members: Constance Adler, Marie Breaux, Sheila Cork, Susan Larson, Judith Lafitte (at-large), Dawn Ruth Wilson (at-large), Pam Ebel (at-large), and Alex Reisner (at-large).

 The History of WNBA-NOLA